 XR unlocks business opportunities that previously could not be achieved in a cost-effective way.
 For example, XR enables remote collaboration with field service technicians, delivers interactive experiential marketing to consumers, and changes how businesses are using simulation-based training and product development.

-It’s clear that XR has established a foothold in enterprise, and we expect this technology to create numerous opportunities for businesses that get it right.
+It’s clear that exended reality has established a foothold in enterprise, and we expect this technology to create numerous opportunities for businesses that get it right.
 These include identifying additional revenue streams, building new business models, and boosting customer satisfaction and retention.

 In order for this technology’s potential to be fully unleashed, a seamless hardware and software ecosystem is needed, which will significantly enhance both productivity and experience.
 This means that AI and IoT, supported by infrastructure such as 5G mobile connectivity, must be included in the conversation.